Touching (musician)

 Michael Petkau Falk, better known as Touching (born 1979), is a singer-songwriter and producer.

 Biography

 Born in Winnipeg in 1979, Falk attended Canadian Mennonite University.
 Until 2011, he served as an artistic director for the West End Cultural Centre.
-Falk was part of record band, Les Jupes, until 2015 and released an album, Some Kind of Family.
+Falk was part of the record band, Les Jupes, until 2015 and released an album, Some Kind of Family.

-In 2015, he was nominated for the Western Canadian Music Award.
+In 2015, was nominated for the Western Canadian Music Award.

-In 2016, he worked as an artistic director for the Winnipeg International Jazz Festival.
+In 2016, worked as an artistic director for the Winnipeg International Jazz Festival.

-In 2020, he started to use name, Touching.
+In 2020, started to use the pseudonym, Touching.

-In 2021, he released albums, Isolation Blues and littleworlds.
+In 2021, released albums, Isolation Blues and Littleworlds.